Skip to main

 Jean-Pierre’s first film as a writer-director, Delicatessen, delighted international audiences with its originality.
 His fantastical follow-up, The City of Lost Children, nominated for the Palme d'Or, displayed an entirely different dimension of Jean-Pierre’s vivid imagination.
 With his beloved and influential film Amélie, Jean-Pierre filmed Paris like no other filmmaker before him, erasing the lines separating real life from dream-life, fantasy from fanciful romance, capturing the hearts of audiences around the world, along with five Academy Award nominations.

-A prolific commercial director, Jean-Pierre has helmed campaigns featuring his romantically mischievous style for clients that have included Chanel, Ikea, Verizon Wireless, Milka, Commonwealth Bank, Lavazza, Qualcomm, Renault, Peugeot, Cailler, BNP, EDF and Marriott.
-Jean-Pierre’s newest spot “Seen”, for Netflix France celebrates streaming television and cinema’s ability to connect audiences emotionally, and sometimes, literally.
+A prolific commercial director, Jean-Pierre has helmed campaigns featuring his romantically mischievous style for clients that have included Chanel, Ikea, Verizon Wireless, Milka, Commonwealth Bank, Lavazza, Qualcomm, Renault, Peugeot, Cailler, BNP, EDF, Marriott and Netflix.